mistydemeo/tigerbrew/README.md

 ### Something broke!

 Many of the formulae in the repository have been tested, but there are still many that haven't been tested on Tiger and/or PowerPC yet.
-If something doesn't work, report a bug (or submit a pull request!) and we'll get it working.
+If something doesn't work, [report a bug][issues] (or submit a [pull request][prs]!) and we'll get it working.

 Credits
 -------